 This woman you think I am…she scares me.
 This is so true.

-The woman I actually am…she wants to love you, laugh with you, be goofy with you.
+The confident woman that I actually am?…she wants to love you, laugh with you, be goofy with you.

 She wants the fun and chaos, but she wants the depth of meaningful conversations.

 She hates small talk and no, it doesn’t mean she knows more than you—it simply means she feels deeply, thinks widely, and her horizons are limitless.